Common name: Rapid ohia death

 The disease, rapid ohia death, is caused by aggressive fungal pathogens, Ceratocystis lukuohia and Ceratocystis huliohia.
 While both will kill the native ohia tree (Metrosideros polymorpha), C. lukuohia is more aggressive.

 - Only known to infect ohia (Metrosideros polymorpha).

-- Over 350 million trees across Hawaii Island have been killed by the disease.
+- There are 350 million ohia trees in Hawaii, and over 1 million have been killed by the disease.